Nearshore Marine Zone Forecasts

 Lake Michigan Observations

 Lake Michigan Coast

-Lake Michigan is the fifth largest fresh water lake in the world with a surface area of over 14 million acres.
+Lake Michigan is the fifth largest fresh water lake by area in the world with a surface area of over 14 million acres.

 The Lake Michigan Coast shoreline is 1,640 miles long.

 Arete Crosses the Line First in the CYC Race to Mackinac

 Lake Michigan Coast Fact: